-4.5: Bullying
+4.5 Bullying

-Bullying and forms of bullying including prejudice based and cyber bullying is also abusive which will include at least one, if not two, three or all four, of the defined categories of abuse [refer to School Anti-Bullying Policy].
+Bullying and forms of bullying including prejudice based and cyber bullying is also abusive which will include at least one, if not two, three or all four, of the defined categories of abuse [further details can be found in our school anti-bullying policy which is available on our website].

-5: Reporting your concerns:
+5. Reporting your concerns

-5.1: General Principles
+5.1 General Principles